 We get twelve days of Christmas liturgies in festively decorated chapel with greens and berries, candlelight and crib culminating with the Ephipany, the manifestation through the three kings, to the whole world the good news announced by angels.
 Fr.
 John Udris gave a pithy homily about what happened to the wise men and how it can happen to us.
 They had inspirations which they followed with appropriate action and as a result were given special graces: they rejoiced; they found ,they adored; they opened and they returned.

-You may listen to Fr John’s beautiful reflection about what happened to the Wise Men and how the same can happen to us, by clicking below.
+You may listen to Fr John’s beautiful reflection about what happened to the Three Wise Men and how the same can happen to us, by clicking below.
+13 min.